Sir-Alexio/InnoGotchi-game-frontend/README.md

             return RedirectToAction("personal-info", "account");
         }
 ```
 A little bit boring, right?
 So, let's finish our theoretical part and moove to practice.
 Now I provide you how my frontend part of application looks like.
-I show you all functionality of my application.
+I will show you all functionality of my application.
 Let's start!

 ## Practice

-In my frontend part I used Razor pages, CSS and a little bit JS.
+In my front end part I used Razor pages, CSS and a little bit JS.
 So, we gonna start with Home Page of my application.

 ![Project Type](/Images/homepage.jpg)

 So, dinozaur move from left to right side due to JS!
 I hope looks good.
-After getting a home page we can choose: log in or registrate.
+After getting a home page we can choose: log in or registration.

 After pressing registrate button we have simple form.